Casper Ankergren: Leeds United

-In January 2007, he signed a loan with English club Leeds United. who were battling relegation in the Championship.
+In January 2007, Ankergren signed a loan with English club Leeds United. who were battling relegation in the Championship.
 He signed for the remainder of the 2006–07 Football League season, with an option for Leeds to buy him at a fixed transfer fee at the end of the season.
 Ankergren established himself as a firm favourite with the Leeds fans and displaced Neil Sullivan, Tony Warner and Graham Stack, putting in a number of matchwinning saves and performances.
 His popularity was further increased during the 1–0 victory over Luton Town when he made his second save from a penalty kick since joining Leeds.
-An injury temporarily forced him out of the team with another Leeds loanee goalkeeper Graham Stack taking his place, although Ankergen reclaimed his place in the team once he regained match fitness.
-He soon made it publicly known that he wanted to continue his stay at Leeds past his loan spell, and Leeds' manager Dennis Wise stated he wanted to keep Ankergen at the club.
+An injury temporarily forced him out of the team with another Leeds loanee goalkeeper Graham Stack taking his place, although Ankergren reclaimed his place in the team once he regained match fitness.
+He soon made it publicly known that he wanted to continue his stay at Leeds past his loan spell, and Leeds' manager Dennis Wise stated he wanted to keep Ankergren at the club.

-He transferred to Leeds for an undisclosed fee from Brøndby, signing a three-year contract on 6 August 2007.
-Ankergen was Leeds' first choice goalkeeper in the 2007–08 season.
+Ankergren transferred to Leeds for an undisclosed fee from Brøndby, signing a three-year contract on 6 August 2007.
+He was Leeds' first choice goalkeeper in the 2007–08 season.
 On 8 October 2007, he was named League One Player of the Month for September due to his great goalkeeping displays.
 In the first 18 matches of the season, he kept 10 clean sheets and retained the number one jersey for a further 23 matches.
 He played in Leeds' first match at the new Wembley Stadium, the 1–0 2008 League One play-off final defeat to Doncaster Rovers.
 He pulled off a string of impressive one-handed saves to keep his team in the match.

-He took part in Leeds' pre-season tour of Ireland for the 2008–09 season but was rested on occasions to give understudies David Lucas and Alan Martin first team goalkeeping experience.
+Ankergren took part in Leeds' pre-season tour of Ireland for the 2008–09 season but was rested on occasions to give understudies David Lucas and Alan Martin first team goalkeeping experience.
 He started the first four matches of the full season but failed to keep a clean sheet as his team conceded six goals.
 He was dropped for the League Cup tie against Crystal Palace in favour of Lucas, which Leeds went on to win 4–0, and missed out in the subsequent 2–2 draw with Bristol Rovers.
 He was also dropped for the 5–2 win over Crewe Alexandra again in favour of Lucas, but returned to being first choice keeper under new manager Simon Grayson.